lelandf/stop-signup-spam/readme.txt

 = Will your plugin ever do anything more than simply check email addresses against Stop Forum Spam’s database? =

-As I discover new, accessible ways to thwart spam signups, I may amend this plugin to reflect those.
+As I discover new, accessible ways to thwart signup spam, I may amend this plugin to reflect those.
 In the meantime, if you have any ideas, I am not opposed to [pull requests](https://github.com/lelandf/stop-signup-spam).

 = I am confused.
 What is the difference between Stop Forum Spam and Stop Signup Spam? = Stop Forum Spam is a third-party service that maintains a database of spam reports.
 Stop Signup Spam is a WordPress plugin that integrates with that service.